header-image

 Who gives life?
 Understanding, explaining and predicting donor behavior (DONORS)

 Why do individuals repeatedly help strangers even when this incurs personal costs?
 Current evidence on prosocial behavior is contradictory, scattered across disciplines, restricted to one-country studies, does not take into account contextual influences, and fails to capture its dynamic nature.
-An integrated model is needed to increase understanding of prosociality as a societal core value.
+An integrated model is presented to increase understanding of prosociality as a societal core value.
 To grasp the dynamic and contextual nature of prosocial behavior, we use a life course model to link individual determinants, social network characteristics and societal contexts.
-We will test the model in the case of blood donation, as an example of real world prosociality where a stranger is helped at a donor’s personal costs.
+We test the model in the case of blood donation, as an example of real world prosociality where a stranger is helped at a donor’s personal costs.

 (1) Dynamic interplay among individual and network determinants of donor behavior over the life course.